ammartica/holbertonschool-higher_level_programming/README.md

-This repository will contain multiple repositories with projects from my second trimester in Holberton School.
+This repository will contain multiple repositories with projects from my second trimester in Holberton School